gwtony/dconf/dcserver/SCHEMA.md

 HTTP/1.1 200 OK
 ```
-* Caution:
-> Delete "deault" group is forbidden
+> Caution: delete "deault" group is forbidden

-> SHOULD NOT delete non-empty group
+> Caution: SHOULD NOT delete non-empty group

 ### Update a group
 Update the group desctiption